maxkurylenko1/todo/README.md

 # Simple ToDo App

-This project is a classic ToDo application designed to demonstrate knowladge of basic programming concepts.
+This project is a classic ToDo application designed to demonstrate basic knowladge of JS, React, CSS.
 The app allows users to add, view, and remove tasks from a list.
-It serves as a showcase of understanding understand state management, user input handling, and dynamic rendering in a typical software project.
+It is a showcase of understanding of state management, user input handling, dynamic rendering.

 **Features:**
 - Add new tasks to your list